-While the date for the Peasants revolt broke out was 1525 it could be said that for well over a hundred years the German peasantry had been in a state of revolt.
+While the date for the Peasants revolt was 1525 it could be said that for well over a hundred years the German peasantry had been in a state of rebellion.
 Many of the earlier revolts were caused according to Elton attempts “by various landlords to re-impose feudal rights that had fallen into disuse”.
-In the aftermath of the Black Death, with a greatly lessened population, some peasants and serfs were enjoying both higher wages and better conditions but for the majority it was a time of growing misery.
+In the aftermath of the Black Death, with a substantially lessened population, some peasants and serfs were enjoying both higher wages and better conditions but for the majority it was a time of growing misery.

 On a broader point changes in the economy which had resulted from the move from a natural or feudal to money economy had a more profound effect from 1476 it brought about a series of local uprisings and peasant riots across Germany and all over Europe.
 These were however soon suppressed.